 NextGenerationEU diversified funding strategy in a nutshell

-To raise up to around €800 billion (in current prices) for the NextGenerationEU, the Commission will use a diversified funding strategy.
+To raise up to around €800 billion (in current prices) for the NextGenerationEU, the Commission is using a diversified funding strategy.

 A diversified funding strategy combines the use of different funding instruments and funding techniques with an open and transparent communication to the market participants.

 This approach is in line with the best practice of big issuers.
 It is enabling the Commission to raise the needed volumes in a smooth and efficient way.
-This is attracting investors to Europe and strengthening the international role of the euro.
+This is attracting investors to Europe and strengthening the international role of the euro in turn.

 The Commission’s diversified funding strategy combines:

-- Annual borrowing decision; Funding plan key parameters communicated biannually, to offer transparency and predictability to investors and other stakeholders;
+- An annual borrowing decision; Funding plan key parameters communicated biannually, to offer transparency and predictability to investors and other stakeholders;

 - Structured and transparent relationships with banks supporting the issuance programme (via a Primary Dealer Network);